Test in production without watermarks.

-In this article, we will discuss how you can get a specific cell's value from Excel file using IronXL.
+In this article, we will discuss how you can get a specific cell's value from an Excel file using IronXL.

 IronXL is a powerful software library for .NET developers that provides a simple and efficient way to read, write, and manipulate Excel spreadsheets in their applications.
 It offers a range of features that make working with Excel files easy and efficient, including the ability to create, modify, and delete worksheets, read and write cell data, and even perform complex calculations using Excel formulas.
 With IronXL, developers can quickly and easily incorporate Excel functionality into their applications, saving time and streamlining their development process.
-Whether you're building a finance application, data analysis tool, or simply need to read and write Excel files in your application, IronXL provides a flexible and reliable solution.
+Whether you're building a finance application or data analysis tool, or simply need to read and write Excel files in your application, IronXL provides a flexible and reliable solution.

 After selecting the project type, provide a name for the project and choose its location along with the desired framework for the project, such as .NET Core 6.